"American Eagle Day" Letter Writing Campaign

 Washington, DC 20500

-When writing to the President, be sure to mention that the U.S. Senate and U.S. House of Representatives have introduced and passed special "American Eagle Day" resolutions for the last 5 consecutive years, and that Governors across the nation are making similar proclamations.
+When writing to the President, be sure to mention that the U.S. Senate and U.S. House of Representatives have introduced and passed special "American Eagle Day" resolutions for several years, and that Governors across the nation are making similar proclamations.